SergioArnaud/deep-mind-reinforcement-learning/lectures/01-introduction/notes.md

 - This does not depend on a policy, only in the state.
 - This equality is heavily exploited to build algorithms and aproximate value functions.
-- An accurate value function implies that we can behave optimally but also with suitable approximations we can begave very well.
+- An accurate value function implies that we can behave optimally but also with suitable approximations we can behave very well.

 #### Model